RobertWHurst/KeyboardJS/readme.md

 Getting Started
 ---------------
 Download the [script](https://github.com/RobertWHurst/KeyboardJS/zipball/master) and place it somewhere in your project.
+All methods are accessed via the KeyboardJS namespace.

 Your also need [jQuery](http://code.jquery.com/jquery-1.7.js).